ministryofjustice/hmpps-breach-notice-api/README.md

 This project is community managed by the mojdt `#kotlin-dev` slack channel.
 Please raise any questions or queries there.
 Contributions welcome!

-Our security policy is located [here](https://github.com/ministryofjustice/hmpps-breach-notice-api/security/policy).
+Our security policy is located [here](https://github.com/ministryofjustice/hmpps-template-kotlin/security/policy).

+Documentation to create new service is located [here](https://tech-docs.hmpps.service.justice.gov.uk/applicationplatform/newservice-GHA/).

 ## Creating a Cloud Platform namespace

 When deploying to a new namespace, you may wish to use the [templates project namespace](https://github.com/ministryofjustice/cloud-platform-environments/tree/main/namespaces/live.cloud-platform.service.justice.gov.uk/hmpps-templates-dev) as the basis for your new namespace.
 This namespace contains both the kotlin and typescript template projects, which is the usual way that projects are setup.

-Copy this folder and update all the existing namespace references.
+Copy this folder and update all the existing namespace references to correspond to the environment to which you're deploying.

 If you only need the kotlin configuration then remove all typescript references and remove the elasticache configuration.

+To ensure the correct github teams can approve releases, you will need to make changes to the configuration in `resources/service-account-github` where the appropriate team names will need to be added (based on [lines 98-100](https://github.com/ministryofjustice/cloud-platform-environments/blob/main/namespaces/live.cloud-platform.service.justice.gov.uk/hmpps-templates-dev/resources/serviceaccount-github.tf#L98) and the reference appended to the teams list below [line 112](https://github.com/ministryofjustice/cloud-platform-environments/blob/main/namespaces/live.cloud-platform.service.justice.gov.uk/hmpps-templates-dev/resources/serviceaccount-github.tf#L112)).
+Note: hmpps-sre is in this list to assist with deployment issues.

 Submit a PR to the Cloud Platform team in
 #ask-cloud-platform.
 Further instructions from the Cloud Platform team can be found in
 the [Cloud Platform User Guide](https://user-guide.cloud-platform.service.justice.gov.uk/#cloud-platform-user-guide)